 What is a digital accessibility testing tool?

-Is digital accessibility required?
+Is digital accessibility mandatory?

-Can accessibility testing be automated?
+Can accessibility tests be automated?

 Yes.
-Tools like Mr Suricate the verification of key criteria and rerun them with every update, ensuring ongoing compliance rather than a one-time audit that quickly becomes outdated.
+Tools like Mr Suricate the verification of key criteria and re-run them with every update, ensuring ongoing compliance rather than a one-time audit that quickly becomes outdated.